 Identifying feelings (you seem frustrated), introducing ways to deal with them (let’s take a deep breath together), and talking about it with your child via books (that child looks angry) is a fantastic thing!

 One more thing on this subject: all feelings are valid.
-Your reaction to those feelings is what counts, and that’s where we can be a huge aid to our children.
+Your reaction to those feelings is what counts, and that’s where reading can be a huge aid to our children.

 As I mentioned above, emotional literacy is a big deal around age 3.
 Books are a key part of talking about emotions and helping your toddler identify them.